backdrop-contrib/gdpr_cookies/README.md

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

-The `tarteaucitron.js` script is released under the MIT license.
+The `tarteaucitron.js` library is released under the MIT license.